aerospike/aerospike-client-python/doc/client.rst

         :param list ctx: a list of contexts to specify the location of a nested value in a collection data type.
 Defaults to :py:obj:`None`.
         :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.

-    .. method:: index_expr_create(ns, set, index_type, index_datatype, expressions, name[, policy: dict])

-        Create secondary index on an expression.

-        :param str ns: The namespace to be indexed.
-        :param str set: The set to be indexed.
-        :param index_type: See :ref:`aerospike_index_types` for possible values.
-        :param index_datatype: See :ref:`aerospike_index_datatypes` for possible values.
-        :param list expressions: The compiled expression to be indexed.
-Produced from :ref:`aerospike_operation_helpers.expressions`.
-        :param str name: the name of the index.
-        :param dict policy: optional :ref:`aerospike_info_policies`.
-        :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.

     .. method:: index_map_keys_create(ns, set, bin, index_datatype, name, policy: dict = None, ctx: list = None)

         Create an index named *name* for numeric, string or GeoJSON values \